Table of Contents Show

 For Sale By Owner Websites are like garage sales.For Sale By Owner Websites are like garage sales.

 Selling your property FSBO style is like having a garage sale.
 The difference is that you are not selling $1 items.
 FSBO Websites that promise to help you sell your home fast and save you thousands of dollars in commission are a business making money from you whether you sell your home or not.
 FSBO sites have no vested interest in selling your home or, more importantly, for the highest price possible.

 Sure, they don’t charge as much as a real estate agent, nor should they because they are not providing much of a service to you, except making money from you.
 It’s all about volume for these websites, so they pitch you on the pipe dream of saving money, hoping for you signing up and so they can list your home on lots of irrelevant and unrelated websites.
-Excuse me for being brash, but a listing on sites alone – does not sell a home.
+Excuse me for being brash.
+A listing on sites alone – does not sell a home.
 Anyone that tells you otherwise has no idea, no matter how good their pitch or well designed their website.

 What does a listing agent do that I cannot do?What does a listing agent do that I cannot do?

 A seasoned real estate listing agent knows what it takes to package and communicate your home the best way possible.
 Of course, not all of them.
 You need a good one.
 If you have a bad one, then it’s like not having one at all.
 A great agent will strategize and plan a marketing campaign, use professional photography, write an engaging, concise description, stage or prepare your home for showings, send out emails to other brokers, pre-screen buyers; show qualified buyers anytime, host open houses.
 They will do all they possibly can to sell your home because that is how they make a living.